plzm/rag-vector-agent-semantic-kernel/labs/lab5/readme.md

 Next we take the result from the UserIntent and build the `functionList` with the RAG function we want the LLM to call.

-Now we need to initialize the `OpenAIPromptExecutionSettings` to configure the LLM call to require call call to our RAG function.
+Now we need to initialize the `OpenAIPromptExecutionSettings` to configure the LLM call to require it to call our RAG function.

 4. On line 92, replace the // TODO with the following code: